HaoEarm/Portfolio-Projects/README.md

-# Portfolio_Projects
+# Portfolio Projects
-Basic Data Science projects using R, SQL, Python & Excel
+Hi!
+Here is where you can find my personal Data Science projects that were done using R, SQL, Python & Excel.